Jieqianyu/TMN/README.md

 Additionally, you can modify some setting parameters in `options.py` to change configuration.

 ## Reproduce by Liming Xu (徐李明) on 2024.1.5
+The code is readable and standardized.
+The experimental results reached SOTA